gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 &nbsp;

 Everything works!
-Except for one thing&#8230;
+Except for one thing...

 &nbsp;